TBS Westminster Reference Bible Review

 There are four ribbon markers in this edition (the hard cover editions have two).
 There are two red ribbons for the Old Testament and two black ribbons for the New Testament.
 They’re .25 inches wide.

-Gilted edges
+Gilted Edges

 The gilting seems to flake off or smudge a little too easily.
 I placed my thumb on the edges and it left a small circle where my thumb was touching.
 Then I started noticing it in other places.
 It’s not bad by any means.
 It’s not even that noticeable, but it could become more noticeable over time.